-- Allow this sit for a few hours to absorb any excess water.
+- Allow this site for a few hours to absorb any excess water.

-- Take away weight and towels and allow area to air-dry.
+- Take away weight and towels and allow the area to air-dry.

 Guidelines: Other Clean Makeup Techniques

-- Apply ivory soap and blot up stain using clean cloth
+- Apply ivory soap and blot up stain using a clean cloth

 - Regarding oil based lipsticks, work Vaseline into the stain with your fingers and scrape up with a spoon.
 Clean the remainder with dawn soap mixed with warm water.